schwwaaa/shadecore/README.md

   <img width="45%" height="45%" src="https://github.com/schwwaaa/shadecore/blob/main/media/shadecore-logo.png?raw=true"/>
 </p>

-<p align="center"><em>A native, high‑performance GLSL rendering engine written in Rust, designed for real‑time shader experimentation, MIDI control, and live video routing via Syphon on macOS.</em></p>
+<p align="center"><em>A native, high‑performance GLSL rendering engine written in Rust, designed for real‑time shader experimentation, MIDI control, and live video routing.</em></p>

 ---

 ## Description

-`shadecore` is a **standalone OpenGL shader engine** that renders a fullscreen GLSL fragment shader and publishes the output as a **Syphon video source**.
+`shadecore` is a **standalone OpenGL shader engine** that renders a fullscreen GLSL fragment shader and publishes the output as a FBO texture or Syphon.

 It is designed to be:
 - fast enough for feedback systems,